Wilder Foundation

 How does Wilder Foundation spend its money?

 Wilder Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Wilder Foundation tax-deductible?